SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/docker.rst

-The monitoring services, ``prometheus``, ``prometheus-statsd-exporter`` and ``grafana`` also have placement constraints based on the label ``org.softwareheritage.mirror.monitoring``.
+The monitoring services, ``prometheus``, ``prometheus-statsd-exporter`` and ``grafana`` also have placement constraints based on the label ``org.softwareheritage.mirror.monitoring`` (and they also use volumes).
 So make sure to add this label to one (and only one) node of the cluster:

 .. code-block:: console